Perturbatio/beacon-listener/README.md

 beacon-listener
 ===============

-Beacon Listener - Create one or more listeners to watch for nodes with specified selectors to enter either the viewport or a specified region
+Beacon Listener - Create listeners to detect when nodes with the specified selector(s) enter either the viewport or a specified region

 Basic usage:
 ```javascript